jpnt/.dotfiles/vim/.vim/tutorial.md

 # How to use this Vim config:

+My configuration is heavily inspired by Max Cantor's presentation called 'How to Do 90% of What Plugins Do (With Just Vim)', if you are interested go check it out!

 # Find files

 - :find <file>
 - *. to make it fuzzy
-- :b autocomplete open buffers
+- :b to autocomplete open buffers

 # Tag jumping (Ctags)